darrenburns/posting/README.md

 `uv` can also be installed via Homebrew, Cargo, Winget, pipx, and more.
 See the [installation guide](https://docs.astral.sh/uv/getting-started/installation/) for more information.

-After it installs, you can run it via the command line:
+ Now you can run Posting via the command line:

 ```bash
 posting